-The sub-fund management integrates sustainability risks into its investment decisions as described in the General Section of the Sales Prospectus in the section "Integration of sustainability risks in the investment process".
+The sub-fund management considers sustainability risks in its investment decisions as described in the General Section of the Sales Prospectus in the section entitled "Consideration of sustainability risks and the principal adverse impacts on sustainability factors".

 Performance Fee

 The Management Company receives a performance fee for the share classes LC, LD, SLD, NC, FC, FD, IC, PFC, SC, TFC, TFD, USD TFCH, USD LCH, USD FCH and CHF FCH.